 Camp Cedarbrook Texas is a Christ-centered, Bible-based, outdoor program that provides a camping experience for girls and boys (separate camps) having finished 1st grade through high school.

-Camp Cedarbrook Texas is a camping ministry dedicated to developing God-centered relationships and to equip individuals for Christ-like service and Christian leadership.
+Camp Cedarbrook Texas is a camping ministry dedicated to developing God-centered relationships and equipping individuals for Christ-like service and Christian leadership.

 We have served in this camping ministry since 1960 when we were licensed by Pioneer Clubs, Inc. under the names of Piney Woods Camp Cherith and Lone Star Camp Cherith.
 We are now affiliated with The Association of Cedarbrook Camps as CAMP CEDARBROOK TEXAS